W. F. West High School: Facilities

 The grounds include Bearcat Stadium which was renovated between August 2023 and May 2025.
 The project was 80% funded by donations organized by the Chehalis Foundation and efforts included new drainage systems, lighting, and "professional-grade turf".
 Students in the school's career and technical education program also participated in the effort, helping to build concrete formwork, improving the dugouts, and installing metal roofing.
 The improvements allowed the stadium to be open and used throughout the year.

+In order to meet Washington state's Clean Buildings Performance Standard for large non-residential buildings, 76 solar modules were installed on the STEM wing in April 2026.
+Beginning in June, an additional 425 panels were added to two canopies located in the school's parking lot.
+Funding for the $2.1 million effort was fully provided under a grant from the Washington State Department of Commerce.

 Traditions

 The graduating class of W.F.
 West High School holds a local parade that traverses through several neighborhood and business districts in Chehalis, ending at Stan Hedwall Park.
 It is customary for seniors to receive various gifts, including monetary, during the senior year and at graduation.
 The contributions are paid for by a fund raised by parents.
 The graduating class also participates in a "Senior Walk", visiting the elementary and middle schools in Chehalis.
 Begun in the late 2010s, it allows seniors to meet with younger pupils and reconnect with previous teachers and staff.